 If you have a stove in your camper and are comfortable using that for all your needs, then you shouldn’t need an extra cooking source.

 Plastic bags for garbage: You’ll need to keep your garbage packaged and away from animals.
 The best way to do this is to have a few plastic shopping bags on hand.
-Then, throw your fill garbage bags into the dumpsters at the campground.
+Then, throw your filled garbage bags into the dumpsters at the campground.
 Some campgrounds will have recycling facilities as well.

 If you’re wilderness camping, keep your garbage in a sealed bag, in your vehicle, or in the animal safe location you keep all your food.
 Large black garbage bags can also be turned into rain ponchos if needed, dry sitting spots, and for bringing home dirty and wet clothes.